t-tht/Bit-board/physical_design.md

 # Physical Design

 ## Material
-In order to keep the protoype as environmental-friendly as possible, the main material used to create the prototype  is **birch plywood** instead of arcylic.
+In order to keep the prototype as environmental-friendly as possible, the main material used to create the prototype  is **birch plywood** instead of acrylic.

 ## Dimensions
 The ideal size of the product should be **small** enough for the user to keep it inside a **school bag**.